 What Kind of Travel Insurance Should I Buy?

 If you do not travel frequently, one-time coverage is sufficient.
 For three and more trips, buying a yearly plan is a good idea.
-Because of my great experience, I decided to buy my yearly travel insurance from Allianz Travel Company.
+Because of my great experience, I decided to buy yearly travel insurance.
 I hope not to ever use it again, but I like the peace of mind that it gives me.

 How Much Will Travel Insurance Cost?

 There is no simple answer to that.
 It depends on what components of coverage you select, your age, length of the trip, and whether your travels take you to domestical or international destinations.